APIs & Integration Strategy

 • Usage of full capabilities of API Platforms (as described on level 6)

-• Mature microservice architecture using service mesh
+• Mature microservice strategy using a service mesh architecture

-• Strong cloud-based infrastructure and foundation
+• Robust cloud-based infrastructure and foundation

 The Maturity Roadmap